deleSerna/deleSerna.github.io/_posts/2024-10-22-virtual_threads.markdown

 layout: post
 title:  "Virtual threads overview - not a 101"
 date:   2024-12-25 06:30:10 +02
-categories: java, virtual threads, pinning, carrier thread, platform thread
+categories: java, virtual_threads, pinning, platform_thread
 published: true
 ---
 **Disclaimer**: Do not use this write up as a 101 source for virtual threads but instead read it once you have read other 101 write ups about it to clarify some of your lingering questions in your mind afterwards.

  Virtual thread is originally introduced as a preview feature in Java 19 as part of [JEP 425](https://openjdk.org/jeps/425) and has added as a stable feature in Java 21.
  Some key points to note down are -
  - It is not inherentally fast compared to normal java thread (will call it as `platform thread` from here onwards).